Back to Main FAQs

 • What is a microbusiness license?

-• What kinds of microbusiness licenses are available?
+• What types of microbusiness licenses are available?

 • How many microbusiness licenses are being issued?

-• In October of 2023, the Department will issue six microbusiness licenses in each of the eight Missouri congressional districts, for a total of 48 microbusiness licenses.
-Of the six in each district, two will be microbusiness dispensaries, and four will be wholesale facilities.
+• In October of 2023, the Department issued six microbusiness licenses in each of the eight Missouri congressional districts, for a total of 48 microbusiness licenses.
+Of the six in each district, two are microbusiness dispensaries, and four are wholesale facilities.
 The Department will issue an additional 48 in 2024, and another 48 in 2025.
 Time periods for those application windows will be announced on the Department website.

-• What are the timelines for the microbusiness application process?
+• What are the important dates for the microbusiness application process?

 • Is proof of Missouri residency a requirement?